ItaiAxelrad/open-spec/docs/_partials/331400 Water Utility Transmission and Distribution-2.md

 1. locator tape
    1. Tape shall be detectable metallic locator tape, specifically manufactured for marking utilities with a minimum width of 6 inches and detectable at a depth of 18”.
    1. Tape for potable water shall be marked “WATER” and blue colored.
 Tape for non-potable water shall be marked “NON-POTABLE WATER” and purple colored.
+1. chlorine
-1. chlorine*   1.
-Chlorine disinfectant shall be calcium hypochlorite tablets or granules.
+	1. Chlorine disinfectant shall be calcium hypochlorite tablets or granules.
 Calcium hypochlorite product shall meet requirements for AWWA C651 – Standard for Disinfecting Water Mains - latest revision.
    1. Arch “HTH”, or approved equal.
 1. Pipe joint lubricant
    1. Petroleum free pipe lubricant formulated for use with potable water systems.
 Product shall meet the requirements of ANSI/AWWA C111/A21.11 - latest revision.